-The Founders have committed not to transfer, assign, pledge or sell any of the Founder Shares and Founder Warrants other than to Permitted Transferees (as defined in the Prospectus) in accordance with the Founder Lock-Up.
-From the consummation of the Business Combination, the Ordinary Shares received by the Founders as a result of the conversion in accordance with the Promote Schedule, except for Excluded Shares (defined below), will become transferrable on the first anniversary of the Business Combination or earlier if, at any time, the closing price of the Ordinary Shares equals or exceeds € 12.00 for any 20 trading days within any 30 trading day period (the "Founder Lock-Up").
-Excluded Shares are Ordinary Shares representing half of the first tranche of Shares converted in accordance with the Promote Schedule, that are transferable without restrictions by the Founders from the consummation of the Business Combination.
+The Founders have committed not to transfer, assign, pledge or sell any of the Founder Shares and Founder Warrants other than to Permitted Transferees (as defined in the Prospectus) in accordance with the Founder Lock-Up (as defined below).
+From the consummation of the Business Combination, the Ordinary Shares received by the Founders as a result of the conversion in accordance with the Promote Schedule, except for Excluded shares (as defined below), will become transferrable on the first anniversary of the Business Combination or earlier if, at any time, the closing price of the Ordinary Shares equals or exceeds € 12.00 for any 20 trading days within any 30 trading day period (the "Founder Lock-Up").
+Excluded Shares are Ordinary Shares representing half of the first tranche of Shares converted in accordance with the Promote Schedule, that are transferable without restrictions by the Founders from the consummation of the Business Combination (the "Excluded Shares").

 Any conversion of Founder Shares into Public Shares does not require the holder to make any payment.
 Therefore, there is no contractual obligation for the Company to repay the holders of the Founder Shares.
-While the Company may pay dividends to Founder Shareholders, the dividend rights of the Founders are the same as those of the Public Shareholders and the granting of dividends is at the discretion of the Company.
+While the Company may pay dividends to Founders, the dividend rights of the Founders are the same as those of the holders of the Public Shares and the granting of dividends is at the discretion of the Company.
 Thus, the Company is not contractually obligated to pay dividends.

-At initial recognition, the Founder Shares are recognized at fair value less transaction costs.
-No subsequent changes to initial recognition are recognized.
+At initial recognition, the Founder Shares are recognised at fair value less transaction costs.
+No subsequent changes to initial recognition are recognised.

-The initial fair value of the Founder Shares issued at Incorporation is €0.01 per share.
-The initial fair value of the Founder Shares issued at Settlement is €1.25 per share.
-The allocated transaction costs based on a standalone fair value basis amount to €47k.
+The initial fair value of the Founder Shares issued at the incorporation of the Company is $\in 0.01$ per share.
+The initial fair value of the Founder Shares issued at Settlement is $\in 1.25$ per share.